stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 I nearly joined McKinsey, loved my time at Accenture and over the years I have enjoyed great experiences with folks from McKinsey, Bain, BCG, KPMG and Deloitte.

-This is my take on how the market leader, Accenture, achieved outstanding growth these last 30 years, and how **_tier-2 and niche consulting firms of 200 to 20,000 headcount_** can apply these insights to grow revenue in 2021.
+This is my take on how the market leader, Accenture, achieved outstanding growth these last 30 years, and how **_tier-2 and niche consulting firms of 200 to 20,000 headcount_** can grow revenue in 2021.

 ### Accenture's early growth

-#### pillars
+#### two pillars

 Accenture's market leading growth to 33,000 employees by 1995 was driven on two pillars: _global systemisation of every aspect of the business_ and _supporting clients looking to adopt new technology_.
 To sustain that growth, Accenture learnt how to assimilate experienced hires into manager and partner roles (fortunate for me), as it was going to be too slow to only promote talent from within.
 This was a significant culture pivot that presented several new challenges.